lochbrunner/chop-specs/README.md

 > Combine the top features of existing programming languages into one consistent and non-verbose and plausible programming language.

 * System language (inspired by Rust)
-* Unifies the syntax of similar use cases.
+* Powerful but simple language: Unifies the syntax of similar use cases to be consistent with minimal exceptions.
-* Extendable by the User
-* Using the same language for program, meta-programming and build configuration
+* Extendable by the User: Using the same language for program, meta-programming and build configuration

 All features of that language are specified by examples.